 - In order for the project to count as "passing" SRA, the student must a) successfully meet all the requirements of the URCA; b) earn a grade of C or higher in all PSYC 491 URCA hours AND; c) earn a mean score of 4 or above on the department criteria (i.e., you must meet the same passing criteria as our regular Capstone students).
 If you do not pass, in order to graduate, you will be required to retake a Capstone experience (either another URCA or a regular Capstone class) until you do pass.

-- URCA students will be considered for funding for MPA in the same way our other Capstone students are.
+- URCA students will be considered for funding for the MPA conference in the same way our other Capstone students are.

 Honors Capstone - Additional Issues

-Honors students must take 491, 493, Honor's Capstone (PSYC 494) (where you work on thesis and prepare for graduate school applications), do an independent thesis, and do a "pre-proposal" project (contract) in an earlier class.
-For URCA students, that will translate into:
+Honors students must take 491, 493, the honors section of Capstone Seminar in Psychology (PSYC 494), do an independent thesis, and do a "pre-proposal" project (contract).
+This will require:

 - 491 - Honors students will take 3 hours of PSYC 491 in the fall as their URCA research credit hours.

-- Independent thesis - required, but it will be the URCA project.
-In addition to the URCA application proposal, Honor's students will also be required to do an additional proposal of their full introduction and methods (see notes above) before their Honor's committee during the fall semester of their senior year.
-Honor's students will also be required to do a formal defense of the project before their committee IN ADDITION to the URCA Symposium.
+- Independent thesis - required, but it will be the URCA Research Associate project.
+In addition to the URCA application proposal, Honors students will also be required to do an additional proposal of their full introduction and methods (see notes above) before their honors committee during the fall semester of the senior year.
+Honors students will also be required to do a formal defense of the project before their committee in addition to the URCA Symposium.

 - Pre-proposal/Contract completed in an earlier class - the URCA proposal submission will count for this for Honor's students.
 You do not have to do this through a formal class, but rather informally with your URCA mentor.

-Visit http://www.siue.edu/ura or email Dr. Laura Pawlow for more information on the Undergraduate Research Academy.
+Visit http://www.siue.edu/urca or email Dr. Laura Pawlow for more information.